 On February 8, 2019, PADEP filed a Petition to Enforce the Compliance Order with Pennsylvania's Commonwealth Court.
-The Court issued an Order on February 14, 2019 requiring the submission of an answer to the Petition on or before March 12, 2019, and scheduled a hearing on the Petition for March 26, 2019.
+The court issued an Order on February 14, 2019 requiring the submission of an answer to the Petition on or before March 12, 2019, and scheduled a hearing on the Petition for March 26, 2019.
 On March 12, 2019, ETC Northeast answered the Petition.
 ETC Northeast and PADEP have since agreed to a Stipulated Order regarding the issues raised in the Compliance Order, which obviated the need for a hearing.
 The Commonwealth Court approved the Stipulated Order on March 26, 2019.
 On February 8, 2019, PADEP also issued a Permit Hold on any requests for approvals/permits or permit amendments made by us or any of our subsidiaries for any projects in Pennsylvania pursuant to the state's water laws.
 The Partnership filed an appeal of the Permit Hold with the Pennsylvania Environmental Hearing Board on March 11, 2019.
+On May 14, 2019, PADEP issued a Compliance Order related to impacts to streams and wetlands.
+The Partnership filed an appeal of the Streams and Wetlands Compliance Order on June 14, 2019.
 The Partnership continues to work through these issues with PADEP.